xfnty/py-vpngate/README.md

 > try to [downloading](https://github.com/ts-vadim/py-vpngate/releases)
 > VPN list from releases page
 > and later updating it *after* connecting to the VPN.
+>
+> Also the error message could be found in `/usr/local/bin/py-vpngate-src/vpngate.log`

 **More features**